pwtail/readme/README.md

 @zzzeek said the trick is permissible for libraries, since they have to support both sync and async I/O. And that the application code should obviously use async/await everywhere.

-Then I thought it actually can be the other way around: libraries to have async implementations, and the application code to be written in sync style.
+Then I thought things can be the other way around: libraries to have async implementations, and the application code to be written in sync style.
 So this project was born.

 **The name**